sally4388you/combine-tool/README.md

 ### Online sample please check:

 http://123.207.124.224:88/combine

-Account for testing: qibuer
+* Username for testing: qibuer
-Password: 123456
+* Password: 123456

 ### Function of this tool:
 * Combine company names which mean exactly the same company.